os-chip-design/caravel_leros_2025/README.md

     make setup

-Install the CF RAM and the DFF RAM (it should be included in the Makefile on Linux, below is for Mac):
+Install the CF RAM and the DFF RAM (it should be included in the Makefile on Linux, below is for Mac), using the available Python virtual environment `venv`:

+    source venv/bin/activate
-    pip3 install --break-system-packages cf-ipm
+    pip install cf-ipm
     ipm install CF_SRAM_1024x32
     ipm install DFFRAM256x32
-    gunzip ip/DFFRAM256x32/layout/gds/DFFRAM256x32.gds.gz

-Unzip the GDS of the registerfile test:

-    gunzip macro/rf_top.gds.gz
+    deactivate

-Generate the Leros Verilog files (not needed as the SV files are included):
+Generate the Leros Verilog files (not needed on a clean checkout as the SV files are included):

     make generate-verilog

-You can either harden all blocks and the top level in one go with

-    make harden-all LIBRELANE_USE_NIX=1 PARALLEL=1

-where the `PARALLEL` variable enables parallel building of the blocks.

-Else you can harden all blocks one by one starting with the wrapper for the ChipFoundry SRAM:
+You can harden all blocks one by one starting with the wrapper for the ChipFoundry SRAM:

     make CF_SRAM_1024x32_wrapper LIBRELANE_USE_NIX=1